Suede Docs

 Usage dimensions track consumption within each billing period:

-Modules are optional features you can add to a child org's subscription.
+Modules are optional features you can add to a workspace's subscription.
 Some modules are included at certain plan tiers; others are always add-ons.
 See Modules for the full list.

 Allocations cover resources that scale by count rather than consumption: seats, AI platforms, regions, and languages.
 Each plan includes a base allocation.
 You can purchase additional units as add-ons on paid plans.